justincarstens/Selenium_Gmail_Generator/README.md

   - Use the gender from the Name generator API instead of randomly generating.
   - Find a better way to read from the config.properties file instead of a method reading the file for each property.
+  - Implement implicit/explicit waits instead of Thread.sleep() to ensure the element is on the screen before proceeding with the automation.
   - _Actually complete the registration process._